These Math Practice Test Timed questions are written by our Math team and are similar to what’s on the GED® test.

 Time management is one of the biggest stumbling blocks to passing the GED test.

-Keep in mind that most test-takers say the real test is harder than the practice test, so keep on learning, take another GED test and improve your score.
+Keep in mind that most test-takers say the real test is harder than the practice test, so keep on learning, take another GED practice test and improve your score.

 Disclaimer: This GED practice test timed is not related to the Official GED Practice Test™ produced and distributed by the American Council on Education (ACE) and the GED Testing Service.
 ACE and GED Testing Service LLC have not approved, authorized, endorsed, been involved in the development of, or licensed the substantive content of this practice test.